Culture, Race and Health

 - Professor and chair, Department of Psychology, College of Humanities and Sciences

 Kliewer is responsible for convening meetings, coordinating activities with team members, responding to iCubed requests and documentation and other administrative duties.
 She collaborates with Belgrave and Mosavel to create faculty development plans for each junior faculty member in this core.
 She provides expertise in the areas of family, and child and adolescent well-being.

 - Kelli Williams Gary, M.P.H., Ph.D., OTR/L

-- Assistant professor, Department of Occupational Therapy, School of Allied Health Professions
+- Assistant professor, Department of Occupational Therapy, College of Health Professions

 Gary collaborates with team members on community engagement activities.
 She provides expertise in traumatic brain injury and other disabling conditions among racial and ethnic minorities using qualitative and quantitative research methodologies.

 - Chelsea Derlan, Ph.D.